 4 }

 In the RANDOM mode, the execution times of the iterations does not have any pattern.
-This mode is for observing which of the loop scheduling algorithms is best when dealing with embarassingly parallel ap- plications with independent iterations that has unpre- dictable load sizes.
+This mode is for observing which of the loop scheduling algorithms is best when dealing with embarrassingly parallel applications with independent iterations that has unpredictable load sizes.

-pseudo-code:
+Pseudo-code:

 1 for(i=0 to n-1){